 Shipping & Material Handling

-Preparing your exhibit booth and other trade show materials for shipping can seem complicated.
+Preparing your exhibit booth/stand and other trade show materials for shipping can seem complicated.
 To be sure everything arrives on time and in good condition, follow these tips:

 - Plan well in advance to ensure a smooth and successful trade show shipping process and secure the best transportation option for your shipping needs.
-Using the show’s advanced warehouse (if available) can reduce costs and secure enough time for unloading and booth set up.
-Don’t forget to also schedule your outbound shipment after the show has closed.
+Using the show’s advanced warehouse (if available) can reduce costs and secure enough time for unloading and booth/stand set up.
+Don’t forget to also schedule your outbound shipment.